rociozhong/rociozhong.github.io/_pages/about.md

 I am a postdoctoral scientist at the Institute of Data, Democracy, and Politics (IDDP) at George Washington University.
 I received my PhD in political Science and MS in Statistics from the University of Illinois at Urbana-Champaign.

 My research interest lies at the intersection of computational techniques, social media and politics, with a focus on analyzing anti-normative, hateful and polarized information in social networks using political behavior theories.

+Education
+---
+2014.08 - 2021.05\\
+Ph.D. in Political Science, University of Illinois at Urbana-Champaign

+2016.08 - 2018.05\\
+M.S. in Statistics, University of Illinois at Urbana-Champaign

+2012 .08 - 2014.05\\
+M.A. in Politics, New York University

+2005.08 - 2009.05\\
+B.A. in Spanish, University of International Business and Economics, China (对外经济贸易大学）